 Background

-The energy efficiency of a lighting system is heavily influenced by the control of the installation.
+The energy efficiency of a lighting system is heavily influenced by how it can be controlled.
 Lighting control systems operate to reduce the operating power by switching or dimming the lighting and therefore can have a significant impact on the overall performance of the lighting system.
 Owing to the complexity of dimming systems, and their second-order impact relative to time of use controls, dimming is not considered within the lighting control assessment.

 It is not practical to assess the effectiveness of an installed lighting control system because of the possibility that the system is not operating as intended.
 For this reason, the assessment process is designed to identify and report on the capacity of the installed lighting control system(s) installed in each Functional Space, rather than including the lighting controls in the NLPD calculation.